CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

    * [https://sd-connect.csc.fi](https://sd-connect.csc.fi)

+!!!
+Note
-The interface is compatible with all modern web browsers.
+    The interface is compatible with all modern web browsers but not supported during private browsing (incognito mode).

 [![SDConnect-login](images/connect/SDConnect-login.png)](images/connect/SDConnect-login.png)

 ## User Interface

+As SD Connect is a user interface based on a cloud object storage, all files are stored in buckets or containers.
+Buckets are the main folder that holds your data.
+All buckets are associated with a CSC project.
+You can use buckets to organize data and control access via your CSC project or share functionality.
+However, you can not merge buckets or change the order of the folders and subfolders stored in them.
+You can edit buckets or folder content only by making a complete copy inside the SD Desktop service or downloading the encrypted files back to your organization's secure computing environment for decryption.

 Once you log in to SD Connect, you can access three main pages:

-* The default **Browser** page, where are listed the buckets (or main folders) in which your encrypted files are stored;
+* The default _Browser page_, where are listed the buckets (or main folders) in which your encrypted files are stored;
-* The **Shared** page, where you can manage shared buckets;
+* The _Shared_page_ , where you can manage shared buckets;
-* The **User information** page, where you can visualise the resources consumed by your CSC project and the Project Identifier.
+* The _User information_ page, where you can visualise the resources consumed by your CSC project and the Project Identifier.

 ### Browser page

-In this page, you can :
+On the _Browser page_ , you can :

-* View all **the buckets available in your CSC project**, where you can store encrypted data.
-The buckets can be created, downloaded, deleted or shared using the appropriate icons.
+* View all the buckets available in your CSC project, where you can store encrypted data.

+* The buckets can be created, downloaded, deleted, or shared using the appropriate icons.
 Note: SD Connect displays all the data uploaded in Allas using CSC interfaces for non-sensitive data management.

-*  **list and select your CSC project** from the drop-down menu bar (top left corner) to visualize buckets belonging to a specific CSC project;
+* List and select your CSC project from the drop-down menu bar (top left corner) to visualize buckets belonging to a specific CSC project;

-*  open any bucket (double click) and view its content (uploaded files or folders).
+* Open any bucket (double click) and view its content (uploaded files or folders).
 Any file can be downloaded or shared using the download link.
 From this view, you can also download the entire bucket, delete files or upload new files and folders;

+* Clicking on _edit_, you can type in and add appropriate tags to describe buckets or files.

 ![SD Connect Image 1](https://user-images.githubusercontent.com/83574067/149062070-7541673f-9fc1-445a-a790-80aa5f296e0c.png)

-* clicking on **edit**, you can type in and add **appropriate tags** to describe buckets or files.

 ![SD Connect image 2](https://user-images.githubusercontent.com/83574067/149062085-a149fe12-0d9a-4dd2-87d4-d2e82ca2bbc4.png)

 ### User information page

-In this view, you can:
+On this page, you can:

-* in **Currently Consumes** view statistics about the selected CSC project resource usage: billing unit consumption and the total project storage usage (default storage 10 TiB);
+* in _Currently Consumes_ view statistics about the selected CSC project resource usage: billing unit consumption and the total project storage usage (default storage 10 TiB);

-* in **Project usage**, you can view the SD Connect **Project Identifier**, an ID associated with your CSC project.
-This ID is required when you want to share containers with other CSC projects using the SD Connect user interface.
+* in _Project usage_, you can view the SD Connect _Project Identifier_, an ID associated with your CSC project.
+This ID is required when sharing buckets with other CSC projects using the SD Connect user interface.
 It does not contain sensitive information.
 Thus it can be shared with your colleagues or collaborators via email.

-* access the **Sharing API tokens** through which you can generate a temporary token (necessary for data upload programmatically, using Swift client).
+* access the _Sharing API tokens_ to generate a temporary token (necessary for data upload programmatically, using Swift client).

 ![SD-Connect-2](https://user-images.githubusercontent.com/83574067/124910227-098a3980-dff4-11eb-8029-57af3abc5cf4.png)